theloosygoose/2019_WebDevelopment_GoogleLoginAPI/README.md

 # 2019_WebDevelopment_GoogleLoginAPI
-Repo for people in Computer Science class to download and implement into their websites.
+Repository for people in Computer Science class to download and implement into their websites.
 <br>